-Birds, like other animals, consist of a number of body systems, each operating independently or with each other to provide for the normal activity and functioning of the animal as a whole.
-Each of these body systems consists of organs – special structures adapted to carry out specific activities or functions.
-Each organ, in turn, consists of tissues consisting of the various types of cells that ultimately provide the means for the organs and systems to carry out their activities and functions.
+Birds, like other animals, consist of a number of body systems which operate independently or with each other to maintain the normal activity and functioning of the animal as a whole.
+Each of these body systems consists of organs, which are special structures that are adapted to carry out specific activities or functions.
+Each organ, in turn, consists of tissues which consist of the various types of cells that ultimately provide the means for the organs and systems to carry out their activities and functions.